 Futures Now Sustainability lecture was given about new designs and products/processes relating to the environment, sustainability and change.

 Curation - the right for ecologies to survive and thrive in the current climate.

-Curating and seeing the process, changing opinions and awareness of how people engage with dialogue and not separateness, we are a community and we need to recognise the changing opinions from 'old colonialism' to the communities today.INVISIBLE DUST .
+Curating and seeing the process, changing opinions and the awareness of how people engage through dialogue and not separateness, we are a community and we need to recognise the changing opinions from 'old colonialism' to the communities today.

 Excellent open discussions with a wonderful insight into the effects of colonialism in the Pacific Islands presented by the panel above, led by the artists